Cafe Do Nicole’s Flower is not unfamiliar to many who stayed in the East, a cafe which opened in 2019 with an ambience that is unlike many cafes.

 Thus, expectations are high for its sister concept – Le Jardin Restaurant.

-Nestled at the Fort Canning Arts Centre, their focuses on French and European cuisine with both indoors and alfresco dining areas.
+Nestled at the Fort Canning Arts Centre, their focus is on French and European cuisine with both indoors and alfresco dining areas.

 The 120 seater space has a garden theme outdoors which is pets-friendly, equipped with marble table tops and vintage, retro-style rattan chairs and vase of fresh flowers on each table.